Evaporating Pan or Steam Jacketed Kettle

 - Low cost of installation and maintenance

-- Wide variety of materials available (ex.
-Copper, aluminum, stainless steel)
+- Wide variety of materials of construction (e.g., Copper, aluminum, stainless steel)

 - Can be manually stirred and product removal is fast and easy

-- The natural circulation of the product causes poor heat transfer resulting to the solids being deposited and decomposition of the product.
+- Unless mechanically stirred, the natural circulation of the product results in poor heat transfer resulting in solids being deposited out of solution and possible decomposition of the product.

-- The pan is open and as such the vapors can move around the room causing discomfort among workers and this also slows down the evaporation process.
+- With an open pan is open the solvent vapours can move around the room causing discomfort among workers and because the vapours are not force vented, this may slow down the evaporation process.